62442katieb/papers/journal.md

 # Title of my paper
-## KL Bottenhorn, LD Hill-Bowen, AR Laird
+## KL Bottenhorn, LD Hill-Bowen, PM Viera, AR Laird

 ### Introduction
 In this paper, I will -